-- Single sheet printers: at least three sheets (three pages) for one-sided simplex printing; at least three sheets (six pages) for two-sided duplex printing.
-Ramp-up and ramp-down motion before and after repetitive print cycles shall not be measured. - Printing with auxiliary features: at least one (1) sheet.
+Single sheet printers: at least three sheets (three pages) for one-sided simplex printing; at least three sheets (six pages) for two-sided duplex printing.
+Ramp-up and ramp-down motion before and after repetitive print cycles shall not be measured.